emmahewson/mp1_batala_bangor/README.md

 </details>

+* Underneath the About Us sections the user is encouraged to click on a "BOOK US" button to link to the relevant section of the site.
+    * The button has the same styling & animation as the "FIND OUT MORE" button
+* There is also a smaller link to the "JOIN US" page.
+This allows users who are interested in joining rather than booking to easily find what they are looking for.

 ### Book Us

 #### **Book Us Info & Form**

-* Text information and a booking form to enquire about booking the band
-* On desktop these sit side by side but on smaller screens they stack.
-    * The form appears at the top of the stack so that users can immediately see what they have to do and won't miss the form if they fail to scroll down.
-    * There are also some layout changes to make the order change and headings make sense on smaller screens
-* The submit button has the same styling and animation as the other buttons
-* All form elements are required and must be filled in
-* The submit button leads the user to a "thankyou" page which reassures them that their form has been sent and offers a route back to the main site.
-* The info text also offers the option of emailing the band instead, the email address contains a link to open an email with the address already in place.

 <details><summary>Screenshots</summary>